denniszielke/phoenix/hints/TeamServicesHelmK8s.md

 # Team Services to K8s via helm
-1. Make sure to drop the helm chart ** multicalchart** to the artifacts in the build definition
+1. Make sure to drop the helm chart ** multicalculatorv3** to the artifacts in the build definition
 ![](images/vstsartifacts.jpeg)
 2. Create a release pipeline and create a helm release task from here to your vsts https://github.com/debben/vsts-helm-extension
 3. Configure the container registry connection information in a process variable